wastedabuser/samsung-iap/README.txt

 What's inside:

-The /as folder contains a FlashDevelop project for developing the action script part of the extension and may be creating a bench (in the future).
+The /as folder contains a FlashDevelop project for developing the action script part of the extension and may be creating a testbench (in the future).
 The /java folder contains a ADT (Eclipse) project with the native java source code.
 The /platform folder conatins all the files that are needed to package the extension.